21 Unique & Weird Things to do in Amsterdam (Find Them All!)

 Stay in the Floating Hotel: Botel

-Botel must be the most unusual places to stay in Amsterdam!
+Botel must be one of the most unusual places to stay in Amsterdam!
 A quirky floating hotel where you can even stay in the letters that make up Botel on the roof!

 The Botel is located on River IJ at the NDSM Wharf (a former shipyard) in Amsterdam.
 There is a free 10-minute ferry service to Amsterdam Central Station twice every hour.
 All rooms have spectacular land or river views as well as private bathrooms.
 There’s a bar and games room on the property plus they serve a decent breakfast.
 What’s not to like?!